Phone-GWP-group

 Sourcing your dunnage options and returnable packaging inserts

 With over 30 years of experience in single-trip packaging and returnable transit containers, GWP can supply the full range of dunnage and insert options for your boxes or totes.
-GWP are also among the UK’s largest Correx® and foam converters and provides extensive corrugated cardboard manufacturing and design facilities.
+GWP are also coming to the UK’s largest Correx® and foam converters and provides extensive corrugated cardboard manufacturing and design facilities.

-What this also means – aside from being able to source your entire packaging requirements from a single source – is that you can benefit from genuinely impartial advice on what would be the best insert or dunnage option for your specific application and industry.
+What this also means, aside from being able to source your entire packaging requirements from a single supplier, is that you can benefit from genuinely impartial advice on the best insert or dunnage option for your specific application and industry.

 Further reading